iruka-/UEFI_Basic64/README.md

 Remove commented out lines

-Add printing and reading char function, so they can store to memory.
+Add printing and reading char functions to UEFI mode and not just desktop